 Look for fish sauce, red chili sauce, and soba noodles in the Asian foods section at your grocery store, or order online.
 (Look here for the fish sauce, here for the chili sauce, and here for the soba noodles.)

-- 2-inch piece of fresh ginger, finely chopped (about 2 tablespoons)
+1 (2-inch) piece fresh ginger, finely chopped (about 2 tablespoons)

-- A few sprigs Thai basil, mint or cilantro, for garnish
+Few sprigs Thai basil, mint, or cilantro, for garnish

 Once simmering, place the lid slightly ajar and continue to simmer for 5 minutes.

 Remove from the heat, cover completely with the lid again, and let the chicken rest for 10 minutes.
 Transfer to a plate, and shred into pieces with your fingers when cool enough to handle.